5 Things We Are OBSESSED With In 2026!

 3. Art Journaling & Bringing the Analogue Back

-This is the year I’m intentionally bringing the analogue back, and putting the phone away.
-For as long as I can per day.
-This may take a little getting used to but I'm ready for the challenge!
+This is the year I’m intentionally bringing the analogue back and putting the phone away.
+For as long as I can each day.
+This may take a little getting used to, but I'm ready for the challenge!

 For me, this whole idea looks like art journaling — carving out time to sit down with paper, paint, pens, glue, scraps, and ideas without a screen buzzing nearby.
 It means choosing to do something I love instead of just ticking off jobs around the house or scrolling “for five minutes” (we all know how that goes).

 Art journaling isn’t about making something to show anyone else.
 It’s private, messy, expressive, and grounding.
-It’s a place to process thoughts, play with colour, and reconnect with yourself.
+It’s a place to process thoughts, play with color, and reconnect with yourself.

 If this is something you’re working toward too, let’s do it together.
 Art play is better with friends — and honestly, so is coming off this addictive little device we all carry around.
 It is easier to do it with friends there to support you.